isaaceindhoven/composer-velocita/README.md

 * The `composer create-project` command initially downloads from Packagist directly, but will use Velocita for the subsequent installation of dependencies.
 See [Composer issue #7090](https://github.com/composer/composer/issues/7090).
+* The Symfony Flex and Prestissimo plugins might try to download directly from Packagist; although this should never happen for `composer install` with an existing `composer.lock` file.

 ## Authors